documentationfor yFiles for HTML 3.0.0.1

 BezierEdgeStyle

-The BezierEdgeStyle draws an edge as a cubic bezier path.
-The bends together with the source and target port locations of the edge serve as control points for this path.
+The BezierEdgeStyle draws an edge as a cubic Bézier path.
+The bends, together with the source and target port locations of the edge, serve as control points for this path.

 An Edge drawn with BezierEdgeStyle.